AssassinJS/AssassinJS/public/test_assassinjs.txt

 Thats it!
 Check your specified host and port number and goto the url http://(your url here):(port)/assassinPanel/index.jssp This will open up the Assassin Panel where you can configure your Routes and Filters.

+##Config Parameters
+The following can be changed from assassinPanel, and the effects are seen without restarting AssassinJS

+defaultController: fileserver (or) proxy (or) error
+proxyDomain: www.youtube.com (or) localhost
+proxyDomainPort: 80 (or) (any port number)
+proxyType: external (or) internal

+The following can be changed from assassinPanel, and the effects are seen AFTER restarting AssassinJS

+assassinjsPort:	8000
+assassinjsAddress:	0.0.0.0
+firsttime:	true (or) false